vlin00f/frtib.gov/_docs/Graphics/change-hero-image.md

 The site web style guide is located here _docs/_image_raw/Web_Style-GuideR.pdf - use this guide's approved color palette.

+An excel spreadsheet with istockphoto links to current images on the site is also in _docs/_image_raw/FRTIB_ImagesList_FINAL.xlsx.

 {% include accordion/end-steps -%}